hayj/NewsTools/README.md

 # Good Article Tool

-This tool is a predictor to filter news dataset, it allow you to assess wether a text is a good article or not (according to he format...).
+This tool is a predictor to filter news dataset, it allow you to assess wether a text is a good article or not (according to some features: enough long content, few advertisements, few menus, correct encoding, enough well-formed sentences...).

 First import the tool: